-Thermally Broken Entrances
+Transcend Thermally Broken Entrances

-Until now, thermally broken doors have only been available using limited extruded aluminum profiles.
-The Dawson thermal system utilizes internal pour and de-bridge extrusions, which acts as the door’s skeleton.
+Dawson’s Transcend thermal system utilizes internal pour and de-bridge extrusions using Azon Structural Thermoset Polyurethane, which acts as the door’s skeleton.
 A door pan is custom laser cut and bent to fit every project’s exact specifications and is then affixed to the sub-structure.

-The door on the left side, without the thermal break, has a calculated U-value of .8, which does not meet the current industry standard U-value of .77.
-The thermally broken door on the right side has a calculated U-value of .47, which far exceeds all current energy requirements.
+The door on the left side, without the thermal break, has a calculated U-value of .80, which does not meet the current industry standard U-value of .77.
+The thermally broken door on the right side has a calculated U-value of .40, which far exceeds all current energy requirements.

 The coefficient of heat transfer (U-value) was calculated by Dawson engineers using a simulation performed according to the NFRC 100 procedure and the ISO 15099 standard.
 THERM version 7.7.10 and WINDOW version 7.7.10 software developed by the Lawrence Berkley National Laboratory were used to perform all calculations.

 The calculations are based on NFRC 100 standards with an exterior air temperature of -.4° F, an interior ambient temperature of 69.8° F, and an exterior wind velocity of 12.3 mph.
-Calculation reports are available upon request for our standard entrances (pairs of doors with immediate frame or single door with an immediate frame).
+Calculation reports are available upon request for our standard entrances (pairs of doors with an immediate frame or single door with an immediate frame).

 In the event that a project requires specific thermal analysis of a custom non-typical entrance, Dawson engineers can provide complete systems U-values upon request.
 This information will be submitted within our complete shop drawing submittal.